Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Introduction

 We briefly mention that the strongly singular assumption is not vacuous.
 In the $F_{\mu\nu} = 0$ case, there is a simple algebraic condition on the data at $C_0 \cup \underline{C}_0$ that guarantees that $\mathcal{D}$ is strongly singular, see already Lemma~\ref{lem:setup_esfss} and the subsequent remark.
 Alternatively, it is straightforward to find strongly singular subregions of the trapped region $\mathcal{T}$ in gravitational collapse spacetimes, such as that depicted by Figure~\ref{fig:christodoulou_collapse}.

 For $F_{\mu\nu} \neq 0$, the existence of strongly singular spacetimes is a little more subtle, but we can for example refer the reader to Section~\ref{examples.just} to justify that there exists at least a one-parameter family of strongly singular examples.
-Moreover, anticipating already the stability result Theorem~\ref{roughthm:stab}, one can generate strongly singular spacetimes with nontrivial $F_{\mu\nu}$ via small perturbations of any strongly singular spacetime (including those with $F_{\mu\nu} = 0$) obeying \eqref{eq:SKE}.
+We admit, however, that understanding conditions, purely on the initial data, which guarantee \eqref{eq:QTS} and \eqref{eq:SKE}, is a highly nontrivial problem, see the discussion in Section~\ref{intro.stab}.
+One way to resolve this, anticipating already the stability result Theorem~\ref{roughthm:stab}, is by considering small but \emph{charged} \emph{perturbations} of any strongly singular spacetime obeying \eqref{eq:SKE}; note the \emph{unperturbed spacetime} may have $F_{\mu\nu} = 0$.

 We now state Theorem~\ref{roughthm:asymp}, which is a rough version of our main Theorems~\ref{thm:esfss} and \ref{thm:emsfss}.